dkary/dfgraph/README.md

 - We can misidentify dependencies due to name scoping (e.g., dataframe$column "d" vs. global variable "d") with non-standard evaluation (e.g., in `dplyr`).

 However, I suspect that I can capture enough of the common data science coding patterns for the package to nonetheless be useful (more details in [Proof of Concept](ref/POC.md)).

+## Dry Feature List (Yawn)

+- Parse and visualize a dependency graph for R expressions (as nodes) within an R or Rmd script (recursively parsing any `source` files included therein).

+- Selectively prune (i.e., exclude) nodes from the visual while propagating their dependencies (including any global dependencies of assigned functions).

+- Optionally focus only on the network of dependencies for a specified node.

+- Display R code for an expression (node) on hover, optionally including all preceeding code which the selected expression depends upon.